JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 cd 'C:\Users\ImagebuilderAdmin\My Files\Temporary Files'
 ```

 * Run the installcmd script to install the workstation. &lt;serverName&gt; is the name of the backend EC2 instance, typically it looks like `ip-<ip4 with dashes instead of dots>.ec2.internal`.
 Instructions for locating this are provided as output from the installer script.
+The workstation client certificate is signed using the ec2 internal name so do not use the actual IP for the &lt;serverName&gt; parameter, because user logins will fail with a certificate error.

 ```powershell
 installcmd.ps1 <serverName>